Vegan Balsamic Tofu With Root Vegetable Sheet Pan

 FAQ

-- Can I make this oil-free?
+- Can I prep this recipe ahead of time?

 Serving Suggestions